department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 If you have a worsening condition to add to your rated disability claim, then you'll file your claim using the online application.

-<a class="usa-button-primary va-button-primary" href="/disability-benefits/URL">Apply for Disability Compensation</a>
+<a class="usa-button-primary va-button-primary" href="/disability-benefits/URL">Apply for Increased Disability Compensation</a>

 </div>
 </div>